frederic-perez/AmE-dictionary/data/dictionary.md

 __sleepwalking__
 __sleepwear__ _n_ :two: (vs sportswear, etc.) Clothes worn for sleeping in.
 __sleety__
+__sleeveless__ _adj_ :astonished::mega: /ˈslivlɪs, SLEEV-luhs/lis/ __1__ Unprofitable; futile; unreasonable; irrelevant.
+What does a sleeve have to do with profit?
+In former times, a lady would give her detachable sleeve to a knight as a symbol of love and he would wear it as he went around in his adventures.
+A knight without a sleeve was, well, sleeveless. _A sleeveless errand._ __2__ Without sleeves.
 __sleight__ _n_ :dart: Adroitness in using the hands. _Syn_ dexterity _Only through his unequaled sleight can the juggler manage to keep eight chainsaws safely aloft._
 __slender__
 __sleuth<sup>1</sup>__ _n informal_ :three: A detective. _Sassy (TV) sleuth._